Astro-Sean/autophot/README.md

 LIBDIR=/usr/local/Cellar/cfitsio/4.0.0/lib
 ```

-Finally we can compile the code by running the following in the *hotpants* directory
+Finally we can compile the code by running the following in the *hotpants/* directory

 ```bash
 make